imagej/imagej.github.io/pages/TrakEM2_tutorials.md

 {% capture title%}
  TrakEM2 measuring surfaces and volumes
 {% endcapture %}
-{% include thumbnail src="/images/pages/Screenshot-TrakEM2-tutorial-measure-surfaces.png" title=title %}
+{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-measure-surfaces.png" title=title link='TrakEM2 measuring surfaces and volumes '%}

 In [this video tutorial](TrakEM2_measurements_tutorial "wikilink") you will learn how to: